-Register for this digital event online here.
-Please join as we welcome our special guest Dr. Danielle Allen — Harvard Professor, classicist, and political scientist, and the author of “Our Declaration,” a book about this precipitous and critical moment in the future of building a multiracial democracy.
-The conversation is offered in partnership with Florida Humanities will be facilitated by Dr. Nashid Madyun, their executive director.
+Please join us digitally as we welcome our very special guest Dr. Danielle Allen — Harvard Professor, classicist, and political scientist, and the author of “Our Declaration,” a book about this critical moment in the future of building a multiracial democracy.

+This important conversation is offered in partnership with Florida Humanities and will be facilitated by Dr. Nashid Madyun, their executive director.
+We’re also delighted to welcome streaming partners USC Dornsife Center for the Political Future, Common Ground Committee and the Tallahassee Democrat.
 We thank The Andrew W. Mellon Foundation for their generous support of this program and the Pulitzer Prizes for their partnership.

 Dr. Allen’s contributions to this moment in history are tangible and impactful — she recently co-chaired the comprehensive report Our Common Purpose: Reinventing American Democracy for the 21st Century.

 Find Danielle Allen’s piece “How the Declaration of Independence Offers a Roadmap to a Better Union” in the Spring 2020 “Democracy Edition” of Forum Magazine (begins on page 22).
 Pick up a copy of “Our Declaration” and join us on September 30th for an important conversation about our future you won’t soon forget.
 If you’re in Tallahassee, visit Midtown Reader and mention The Village Square and received 15% off your purchase.